Appleseed (manga)

 Appleseed (アップルシード, Appurushīdo) is a Japanese manga series written and illustrated by Masamune Shirow.
 The series follows the adventures of ESWAT members Deunan Knute and Briareos Hecatonchires in Olympus.
 Like much of Shirow's work, Appleseed merges elements of the cyberpunk and mecha genres with politics, philosophy, and sociology.
 The series spans four volumes, released between 1985 and 1989.
 It has been adapted into an original video animation, three feature films, a 13-episode TV series, and two video games.

-In 1986, Appleseed reserved the 17th Seiun Award for Best Manga.
+In 1986, Appleseed received the 17th Seiun Award for Best Manga.

 Plot

 Appleseed takes place in the 22nd century, after the non-nuclear Third World War has led to the destruction of a majority of the Earth's people.
-While countries like Great Britain, USA and China have difficulty maintaining order and power, international organizations like the "Sacred Republic of Munma" and "Poseidon" have been established in the aftermath.
+Although countries such as the United Kingdom, the United States, and China have difficulty maintaining order and power, international organizations such as the "Sacred Republic of Munma" and "Poseidon" have been established in the aftermath.

 The main characters are Deunan Knute and Briareos Hecatonchires, former SWAT members of the LAPD.
 They are found in the desolated city and invited to join the prestigious ESWAT (Extra Special Weapons And Tactics) organization in the utopian city of Olympus, the new world's most powerful state.
 Roughly one half of Olympus's population are bionically augmented.

 The series follows Deunan and Briareos as they protect their new home from both foreign and domestic threats to its security.